 When night falls and Manhattan lights up, there are few better spots to witness the magic than from your bedroom window at the Peninsula.
 The key benefit to the Peninsula, which rises over Fifth and 55th, is that the skyline is all around you, quite literally.
 Some views are about gazing off into the distance; here, it’s about being encircled by mighty Midtown and its sprawl of streets.
 By day, the view is superb; by night, even more so.
 The city streets crawl with cabs—a long, shimmering corridor of red tail lights.
 The view is further enhanced from the spa pool, which has floor-to-ceiling windows, and the swank rooftop Salon de Ning, where you can sip cocktails under starry sky.

 Rooms with a view: Every level of accommodation features views, either in the direction of Fifth or 55th, from the Grand Luxe Room (which, despite its name, is the mid-range option) to all suites.
-700 Fifth Ave., 212-956-2888.
-Check current rates at the Peninsula.
+700 5th Ave., book now

 Rooms with a view: It’s hard to go wrong with views from nearly every room and suite.
 Rooms are named after their vistas, including the Hudson River Room, which takes in a wide sweep from the Statue of Liberty to the George Washington Bridge; the Central Park View Room; and the Skyline View Room.
-80 Columbus Circle, 212-805-8800.
-Check current rates at the Mandarin Oriental.
+80 Columbus Circle, book now

 The Bentley Hotel

 You may find yourself humming Simon and Garfunkel’s “The 59th Street Bridge Song (Feelin’ Groovy)” as you gaze out the picture windows at the elegant Bentley Hotel.
 The Upper East Side is dotted with boutique hotels, but few are as close to the East River as the Bentley.
 Housed in a former sky-rise office building, the Bentley looms over the East River, with spot-on views of the 59th Street Bridge (also called the Ed Koch Queensboro Bridge).
-Kick off the evening on the Bentley Rooftop, a spacious rooftop bar and restaurant, and keep an eye out for the Roosevelt Island Aerial Tram, which you’ll see suspended in air as it travels from Manhattan to Roosevelt Island.
+Kick off the evening at Prime, a two story penthouse bar with roof access, and keep an eye out for the Roosevelt Island Aerial Tram, which you’ll see suspended in air as it travels from Manhattan to Roosevelt Island.

-Rooms with a view: Every level of room comes with views of the river and bridge—just make sure to ask when booking—including the Superior King and Queen.
+Rooms with a view: Every level of room comes with views of the river and bridge — just make sure to ask when booking — including the Superior King and Queen.
 If you want a guaranteed top-notch view, go for the Deluxe King, which commands the corners of the hotel.
 If you’re willing to drop coin, opt for the Junior Suite, which casts its gaze over the river, the bridge and the skyline.
-500 E. 62nd St., 212-644-6000.
-Check current rates at the Bentley Hotel.
+500 E. 62nd St., book now

 One of many pleasures of the Pierre’s iconic Central Park and Upper East Side views is knowing how many famous folks have enjoyed them before you, from Katharine Hepburn to Liz Taylor to Gary Cooper.
 The Pierre is geographically blessed with a location directly across the street from Central Park, which ensures that the views are sensational, no matter what season you visit.
 Stand at the windows and take in the blooming trees of spring or the orange leaves of fall.
 The non-park-view rooms are equally inviting, with vistas of the swank Upper East Side.

 Rooms with a view: A wide range of rooms feature park views, including the aptly named Park View Rooms, the Signature Rooms and the Park Suite, which directly overlooks Wollman Ice Skating Rink, so you can practically see what the skaters are wearing as they’re twirling on ice.
-2 East 61st St., 212-838-8000.
-Check current rates at the Pierre.
+2 E. 61st St., book now

 The Strand Hotel